-Both urban communities are in poor areas of large cities: Addis Ababa, the national capital, and Hawassa, the regional capital of the SNNPR.
-Recent urban development, private investment and government-sponsored housing schemes are having a range of impacts on local communities, increasing the demand for labour, including that of children, in informal-sector work in construction, services and transport, and especially in informal petty trade.
-Some of the work is gendered: boys work as taxi assistants, in garages, as shoe shiners and as lottery-ticket sellers, whereas girls have more limited options, which tend to be in domestic work, food sales, waitressing, or washing clothes.
+Both the urban communities that feature in our study are in poor areas of large cities: Addis Ababa, the national capital, and Hawassa, the regional capital of the SNPPR.
+Recent urban development, private investment and government-sponsored housing schemes are having a range of impacts on local communities, including increasing the demand for labour, including that of children, in informal-sector work in construction, services and transport, and especially in informal petty trade.
+Some of the work is gendered: boys work as taxi assistants, in garages, as shoe-shiners and as lottery-ticket sellers, whereas girls have more limited options, which tend to be in domestic work, food sales, waitressing or washing clothes.